joelsita/project-one/README.md

 As a first-time user of the website to be able to:

-- To nagivate through the website and find relevent sections easily.
+- To navigate through the website and find relevant sections easily.

 - This website is a single page which makes it easy for new user to find important information.
 - I want New user to get to know mags foundation in great details.
-- new users should be about to find out about our current, past and futures activies.
+- new users should be about to find out about our current, past and futures activities.

 - new users have the options to contact us directly or to submit a form.